Juan Valdez - Corporate Site

 23

-In 2023 we started working with 41 women coffee growers from the department of Valle, who benefited from our capacity-building platform with training in gender equality, quality and financial education.
+In 2023, we began working with 41 women coffee growers from the department of Valle del Cauca.
+These women participated in our capacity-building platform, receiving training in gender equality, coffee quality, and financial literacy.

 Logo Fundación ANDI